alexyuly/ViewScript-Runtime/README.md

 ## Explorer

-The explorer shows your open files.
+The explorer shows your open files, plus a summary of the elements within each one.

 Select `File -> Open...` to add a file.

 Select `File -> Close...` to remove the selected files, after confirming.

 ### Components 🧱